 Table 3: Opioids detected in death cases over the last 5 years.
 Some positive morphine cases may be due to a delayed heroin related death.

 Aside from alcohol, methamphetamine was the most commonly detected drug in postmortem cases.
-As Illustrated in Figure 31, methamphetamine related deaths increased in 2018, but has remained stable since.
+As Illustrated in Figure 31, methamphetamine related deaths increased in 2018, and again in 2020.

 Figure 31: Methamphetamine related deaths detected in Post-mortem Toxicology cases.